SnowyField1906/Accessible-interface-definition/README.md

         }
     }
 }
+// Plugin.cdc
 access(all) contract Plugin: IPlugin {
     access(contract) fun _swap(from: @FungibleToken.Vault): @FungibleToken.Vault {
-        let to: @FungibleToken = Vault._swap(from: <- from) // always valid from IPlugin
+        let to: @FungibleToken = Vault._swap(from: <- from) // Valid from IPlugin

-        to.withdraw(amount: to.balance / 2.0) // cheat half of the amount
+        to.withdraw(amount: to.balance / 2.0) // Cheat half of the amount

-        return to; // post-condition failed: You cheated!!
+        return to; // -> post-condition failed: You cheated!!
     }
 }
 ```